qualia-insights/opentaxliberty/README.md

 - Open Tax Liberty is written in Python
 - Open Tax Liberty uses a json file for configuration

+The software is still a work in progress.

 ## Tax Forms for 2024 Tax Year

 Official Tax Forms with Instructions.
 These forms are needed by Open Tax